AdobeDocs/campaign-web.de-DE/help/v8/workflows/activities/build-audience.md

 >[!NOTE]
 >
 >In diesem Zusammenhang können Sie keine Zielgruppe aus einer Datei laden.
-Dazu müssen Sie einen eigenständigen Versand erstellen.
+Dazu müssen Sie einen eigenständigen E-Mail-Versand erstellen.
 [Weitere Informationen](../../audience/about-audiences.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.